-ElectraGuard is top coated with two thin coats of ElectraThane Urethane enhanced sealer to seal the epoxy and add a diamond hard medium gloss.
-While extremely hard and wear resistant ElectraThane does not lend itself to high speed polishing or burnishing.
+ElectraGuard is normally sealed with two thin coats of ElectraThane Urethane enhanced sealer to seal the epoxy and add a diamond hard medium gloss.
+While extremely hard and wear resistant, ElectraThane does not lend itself to high speed polishing or burnishing.
 It is permanent (it cannot be stripped and easily re-applied).
-Hence, this urethane enhanced sealer is coated with one thin application of ElectraGlaze ESD floor finish.
-ElectraGlaze is a sacrificial coating that allows for easy removal of scuff marks and for high speed burnishing.
-It may easily be stripped and re-applied if ever needed to remove topical dirt and scuff marks.
+Hence, this urethane enhanced sealer is typically coated with one thin coat of ElectraGlaze ESD floor finish or ElectraSheen Sapphire II.
+These are sacrificial coatings that provide the ability to easily remove scuff marks and increase the shine via high speed burnishing.
+In addition, they may be stripped and re-applied if ever needed.

-Stripping and Reapplication of ElectraGlaze: As the flooring ages ElectraGlaze may not provide the ultimate desired gloss due to ground in dirt and detritus.
-In this case strip the ElectraGlaze with ElectraStrip (follow direction for use and observes SDS precautions), thoroughly shop vac up the muck, double rinse with water mixed with 4 ounces of ElectraClean.
-Allow the floor to dry and reapply one or two thin coats of ElectraGlaze using a finish mop or wax applicator.
+Stripping of ElectraGlaze or ElectraSheen Sapphire II: As the flooring ages the sacrificial coatings may not provide the ultimate desired gloss due to ground in dirt and detritus.
+In this case strip the coatings with ElectraStrip (follow direction for use and observes SDS precautions), thoroughly shop vac up the muck, double rinse with water mixed with 4 ounces of ElectraClean.
+Allow the floor to dry and reapply one or two thin coats of ElectraGlaze or a single coat of ElectraSheen Sapphire II using a finish mop, wax applicator or microfiber mop.